zchee/golang-wiki/Go-1.8-Release-Party.md

 - Amsterdam, the Netherlands: Feb 16 6pm at [Wercker](http://www.wercker.com).
 View the [meetup](https://www.meetup.com/golang-amsterdam/events/236723017/) for more details and RSVP.
 - Wroclaw, Poland: Feb 16 7pm at Kuznicza 10.
 View the [meetup](https://www.meetup.com/GoLang-User-Group-Wroclaw/events/236727341/) or contact [@viru](https://github.com/viru/) for more details.
 - Stockholm, Sweden: Feb 21 6pm at TV4.
 View the [meetup](https://www.meetup.com/Go-Stockholm/events/236748141/) or contact [@marcusolsson](https://twitter.com/marcusolsson/) for more details.
-- New York, NY: Feb 16 at 7PM at TBD.
-Will announce the event on [meetup](https://www.meetup.com/golanguagenewyork/).
-Contact [@wikiwalk](https://twitter.com/wikiwalk) for more details.
+- New York, NY: Feb 16 at 6:30PM at Stack Overflow.
+RSVP for [meetup](https://www.meetup.com/golanguagenewyork/events/236871667/) Contact [@wikiwalk](https://twitter.com/wikiwalk) for more details.
 - Madrid, Spain: Feb 16 at 7:30PM at source{d}, The event will be announced on [meetup](https://www.meetup.com/go-mad/).
 Contact [@mcuadros_](https://twitter.com/mcuadros_) for more details.
 - Murcia, Spain: Feb 16 at 7:00PM at CEEIM.
 Will announce the event on [meetup](https://www.meetup.com/Gophers-Murcia/).
 Contact [@ANPez](https://twitter.com/ANPez) for more details.
 - Taipei, Taiwan: Feb 16 at 7:30PM at [Dcard](https://www.dcard.tw).
 RSVP on the [kktix page](http://golang.kktix.cc/events/gtg21).
 Contact [@kkdai](https://twitter.com/Evan_Lin) for more details.